FriendsOfSymfony/FOSHttpCache/doc/varnish-configuration.rst

 Provided Vcl Subroutines
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In order to ease configuration we provide a set of vcl subroutines in the config directory.
+In order to ease configuration we provide a set of vcl subroutines in the resources/config directory.
 These can be directly included into ``your_varnish.vcl`` and the needed subroutines called
 from the respective vcl_* subroutines.